 Here is an updated collection of research supporting the use of acupuncture in combination with IVF.

 Despite common belief, research has consistently found that changes to diet, lifestyle and starting prenatal supplements are most beneficial when started prior to conception, best up to one year before.
 In addition, when coming off hormone contraception or if you have a prior diagnosis of thyroid issues, PCOS, or endometriosis, it may take longer to conceive and acupuncture, herbs, or hormones may be helpful for successful conception.
 Knowledge about the physiology of conception, cycle/ovulation tracking and timing of intercourse can decrease time to conception.
 Finally, the uterine environment, as established by mom’s diet & lifestyle create lasting health effects on the fetus that can impact, either positively or negatively, the child’s lifelong health.
+We typically spend much more time planning for other things in our lives than we do planning for our future families.
+This process may incite birth control to avoid pregnancy until ready to start a family, when spacing children, or when one has decided to be childless by choice.
 Set yourself and your baby up for success by planning for your pregnancy with a preconception visit.